-The last 10 years have been tough for the pub industry.
-First the smoking ban, and then the recession; the industry has been hit hard.
-Those coming out the other side successfully have found themselves under other pressures: supermarkets continue to sell beer at discounted prices, young people are drinking less, coffee shops offer stiff competition for daytime trade and restaurant is as likely to be a competitor as the local boozer.
+The last ten years or so have been tough for the pub industry.
+First the smoking ban, then the recession; the sector had been hit hard.
+Even those successfully coming out the other side have found themselves under other pressures: supermarkets continue to sell beer at discounted prices, young people are drinking less, coffee shops offer stiff competition for daytime trade, and restaurant is as likely to be a competitor as the local boozer.

-It’s clear that what people demand of pubs has been changing, and still is changing.
+It’s clear that what people demand from pubs has been changing and still is changing.
 They are now places for women and men equally, as well as places for families.
 Clean toilets and nice soap matter.
 A dynamic service culture is vital.
 Great food is just as important as the great beer.
-They need to cater for people who want wifi as well as those who want to party on a Friday night.

-As one of Manchester’s traditional family brewers, JW Lees are often more careful with their heritage than the faceless pub corporations, but care must be taken to avoid being overly conservative in this rapidly changing world.
+As one of Manchester’s traditional family brewers, JW Lees are often more careful with their heritage than the faceless pub corporations, but being overly conservative in this rapidly changing world can be dangerous.
 JW Lees approached Squad to help them answer a critical question: what is our role in the world?

 Squad interviewed management, held workshops and participated in company-run ones.
-We visited pubs right across the managed and tenanted estates, we talked with managers and visited competitors.
-Industry experts provided us with unbiased opinions and we began to piece together a rich picture of the opportunities and issues facing JW Lees.
+We visited pubs across the managed and tenanted estates, talked with managers, and visited competitors.
+Industry experts provided us with unbiased opinions, and we began to piece together a rich picture of the opportunities and issues facing JW Lees.

 What was needed?

 We knew the right vision would be critical for energising the business, particularly for those outside the family.
-Our challenge was to ensure that not only was it motivating, but that it worked across the three core areas of the business: managed houses, tenancies and free-trade accounts.
+Our challenge was to ensure that it was not only motivating but also worked across the three core areas of the business: managed houses, tenancies and free-trade accounts.

 Putting the brewery at the heart of the business

-Our idea was to put the brewery back at the heart of the JW Lees business, and use it as our magnetic north.
-Through the statement ‘the modern traditional brewer’, we encapsulated the notion of being true to those who came before you, but living for those yet to come.
+Our idea was to put the brewery back at the heart of the JW Lees business and use it as our magnetic north.
+The statement ‘the modern traditional brewer’ encapsulated being true to those who came before you but living for those yet to come.

 We created a rough-cut film to get agreement among the board members.
-The galvanising effect was so powerful that we quickly started work on a brand film that could be used both internally (for staff) and externally (for customers).
+The galvanising effect was so powerful that we quickly started working on a brand film that could be used internally (for staff) and externally (for customers).

-The JW Lees Annual Conference was the ideal platform to launch the new positioning.
+The JW Lees Annual Conference was the ideal opportunity to launch the new brand platform.
 Having themed and dressed the room, we set about delivering the first public airing of our film, which was unanimously well-received by staff and delegates.

 A new family of beers

-Squad and JW Lees agreed that investment must be made into the company’s reputation as a beer brand.
-We wanted the JW Lees name to become a brand that people recognise and seek out for a great pint.
-The beer range had been developed over time and had taken on the appearance of a series of guest beers, rather than being a proud family of great beers.
-We identified the importance of creating a family of beers in order to improve the branding in pubs, but we also needed hero beers that could stand alone.
+Through discussions with Squad, JW Lees agreed to invest in its reputation as a beer brand.
+We wanted the JW Lees name to become a brand people recognise and seek out for a great pint.
+The range looked like a series of guest beers, not a proud family of great beers.
+We identified the importance of creating a family of beers to improve the branding in pubs, but we also needed hero beers that could stand alone.

-We felt it was important for our beer identity to reflect the ‘modern traditional brewer’ positioning.
-Our solution was a bold typographic identity that eschewed the restricted family of fonts usually associated with an identity system, in favour of a graphic approach that achieved consistency through deliberate diversity.
+Our solution was a bold typographic identity that eschewed the restricted family of fonts usually associated with an identity system in favour of a graphic approach that achieved consistency through deliberate diversity.
 Our font choices were wide and varied, many born of the Victorian era, but their composition flexed to suit the beer, a moment in time, or a story.
-By doing this we avoided the fonts being associated with just the 1800s, or the middle-of-the-road approach of everything looking contemporary/traditional.
-Traditional beer names were retained and the JW Lees name was proudly situated at the top of each pump clip.
+By doing this, fonts avoided association with just the 1800s or the middle-of-the-road approach of everything looking contemporary/traditional.
+We kept the traditional beer names and proudly positioned JW Lees’ title at the top of each pump clip.

 Bringing the vision to life

-Living up to the promise of the new vision meant not just rebadging beers, but creating innovative new products as well.
+Living up to the promise of the new vision meant rebadging beers and creating innovative new products.
 We worked with JW Lees to create Stout and Gold in the ale category, while Manchester Craft Lager saw them significantly up the ante in the lager market.
-This process has continued as we’ve worked together on seasonal ranges, collaboration brews with Professor Brian Cox and Northern Monk, and an experimental micro-brewery range called The Boilerhouse.
+This process has continued as we’ve worked together on seasonal ranges, collaboration brews with Professor Brian Cox and Northern Monk, and an experimental microbrewery range called The Boilerhouse.

 “Squad provide us with consumer insight and expertise that goes well beyond JW Lees’ marketing requirements and helps to form and direct our strategy for the future of the business.”